PanoramaBeats/MIMPUT/README.md

 - You should use a good XML editor.
 Notepad++ is great because it will be colored differently, easing your work.
 - You DONT need to translate text inside <!-  ->
 - Please BE CAREFUL about not closing tags or other misses.
 Incomplete or errors in XML will give a'XML load error' message or give unexpected behavior in the game!
 - Its not possible to change some text, like Princess and Creature names (e.g. if you want to call Peach as 'Pêssego' or Goomba as 'Gumpa', you wont be able to do so).
-This is due to XML land the game limitations.
+This is due to XML and the game limitations.
 If I figure it out in the future, I can implement it.
 - \\u is UNICODE character.
 It s NOT working currently, even if it's present.
 To work in the future.
 - Please translate observing the placement of \n.
 Its the line breaker.
 I use them many times just to adjust (centralize) text better.
 If you translate a given phrase and you see the text is trespassing the balloon, you can force its break by adding a \n.
 Dont use <br/>!
 You can live without \n, but certain balloons will be 'very empty' without them, or the first line might trespass it a bit because of the curve of the balloon.